frontenddogma/frontenddogma.com-forum/README.md

-# frontenddogma.com-forum
+# frontenddogma.com Forum

-Forum and issue tracker for Frontend Dogma
+This is the interim forum and issue tracker for [Frontend Dogma](https://frontenddogma.com/).